king398/SainaRanesk/README.md

 able to run efficiently on a GPU, making it a convenient and resource-saving choice.
 Overall, OpenAI Whisper Large-V2 is an excellent choice for our task of transcribing and translating audio recordings.
-Its extensive training, zero-shot learning capabilities, and proficiency in handling multiple languages make it well-suited to the novelocity modelchallenges of this task, and its large size ensures that it delivers the best possible balance of accuracy and speed.
+Its extensive training, zero-shot learning capabilities, and proficiency in handling multiple languages make it well-suited to the novel challenges of this task, and its large size ensures that it delivers the best possible balance of accuracy and speed.
 We can trust Whisper Large-V2 to deliver reliable, high-quality results efficiently and effectively, making it the ideal model for this challenge**